EdmondAng/my_materials/01. Object detection using YOLOv5 for ID cards and passports/README.md

     - 100 digitally generated photos of ID cards from Albania
     - 100 digitally generated photos of passports from Azerbaijan

-Through scatterplot of boundary box centres, histrogram of boundary box area and aspect ratios, it was found that:
+Through scatterplot of bounding box centres, histrogram of bounding box area and aspect ratios, it was found that:
 1. Objects are usually in centre of photo, and missing from the corners of photos --> models trained on this dataset may be weak in identifying objects in photo corners
 2. No objects are near the full 640 * 640 pixel size --> models trained on this dataset may be weak in identifying close-up objects
 3. Most objects hover around their original aspect ratios --> models trained on this dataset may be weak in identifying rotated passports